-Each year we celebrate the Big Buddy-Little Buddy program by holding a celebration for all of the buddies and their families.
-Our youth are honored by North Shore Youth Council staff and local officials and awarded certificates for their participation, dedication, and volunteer work.
+Each year we celebrate the Big Buddy-Little Buddy program by holding a celebration where our youth are honored and awarded certificates for their participation, dedication, and volunteer work.
 Recognizing the students' commitment to making a real difference in the lives of their peers, the local communities and businesses support our event through sponsorships, donations, and raffles.

 If you are interested in this program, learning how to become a sponsor or how to donate, contact us at 631-744-0207.